joeappleton18/web-tech-2019-notes/week_1/notes_practical.md

 ## HTML Comments

-HTML comments allow you to embed statements into an html which won't be shown to the user
+HTML comments allow you to embed statements into an html page which won't be shown to the user

 ```html